German court finds Syrian ex-colonel guilty of crimes against humanity | DW | 13.01.2022

 A court in Germany found a Syrian former colonel guilty on charges of state torture on Thursday, and sentenced him to a life term in prison.

-Anwar R. was found guilty of overseeing the murder of 27 people at the Al-Khatib detention centre in Damascus.
+Anwar Raslan was found guilty of overseeing the murder of 27 people at the Al-Khatib detention centre in Damascus.

-The prosecution of Anwar R. has taken place under the principle of universal jurisdiction, allowing the prosecution of possible war crimes committed by foreigners in other states.
+The prosecution of Raslan has taken place under the principle of universal jurisdiction, allowing the prosecution of possible war crimes committed by foreigners in other states.

 The trial in the higher regional court in Koblenz in the state of Rhineland-Palatinate is a world first, connecting alleged crimes against humanity with the Syrian state itself.